anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

     go = Fix . fmap go . decodeSKF
 ```

 This gives us enough to complete our original goal.
 We can define the universal function to take two natural numbers.
 The first is decoded into an SK expression using the above mapping; the second is converted into a church-encoded numeral.
-The application of the SK expression to the encoded number evaluated into normal form, and then the previously described procedure is used to decode into a number, if possible.
+The application of the SK expression to the encoded number is evaluated into normal form, and then the previously described procedure is used to decode into a number, if possible.
 If the output is not a number, then we consider this the same as if the program never normalized.

 This works, but it seems way too complicated.
 Can this be simplified?